ProjectWaves24/ISIC_TypesMaterial/README.md

 10,982 DICOM images with embedded metadata.

-Files  ISIC*.dcm  can be   shown and data from them can be used in MATLAB, for example:
+Files  ISIC*.dcm  can be can be analyzed in MATLAB, for example:

 info = dicominfo('ISIC_0740997.dcm');